-|Above: Private Mawson Watson Parker of the Imperial Light Infantry photographer somewhere in the field probably in the Transvaal sometime around 1901.
-The original
+|Above: Private Mawson Watson Parker of the Imperial Light Infantry photographer somewhere in the field probably in the Transvaal sometime after 1903.
+The original photograph

 was taken by an unknown South African photographer and reproduced by Sunderland photographer T. Fitzgibbon Forde sometime after Parker returned home.

 Thomas Fitzgibbon Forde - Photographer (Copiest)